What Does "Grounds For Divorce" Mean? Strategies To Work Through Marriage Issues

 Whether you’re in a no-fault divorce or not, divorce law is most likely going to dictate that you still must see a judge.

 No-fault divorces will require you to answer standard questions, like how long you’ve been together.
-You’ll get other questions specific to the marriage, such as what needs to be split up between the two parties, has either person moved out, etc. Questioning for a no-fault divorce includes inquiries about children or extended family as well.
+You’ll get other questions specific to the marriage, such as what needs to be split up between the two parties, including valid separation agreement provisions related to marital property, and whether either person has moved out, etc. Questioning for a no-fault divorce includes inquiries about children or extended family as well.

-Even when you think you’re prepared for divorce is hard.
-But as long as you understand your grounds for a divorce, you should be in good shape.
+Even when you think you’re prepared for when the divorce happened, it was still hard.
+But as long as you understand your grounds for a divorce, and the other party is on the same page, you should be in good shape.

-As dictated by the law, divorce has to be a codified and organized process.
-Having a no-fault divorce could make the process a little easier because you have more wiggle room to explain the no-fault grounds for divorce.
+As dictated by the law, if you file for divorce, it has to be a codified and organized process.
+If a divorce happened, having a no-fault divorce could make the process a little easier because you have more wiggle room to explain the no-fault grounds for divorce and provide evidence.
+A separation agreement is also important in terms of request for separation.

 What’s the hardest year of marriage?